Your child support options

 There are 2 agreement types that you may enter into depending on your circumstances:

-Court ordered child support
+Have a court ordered child support

 A court may make an order for child maintenance.
 For example, the court can make an order for an adult child who is older than 18.
 They can do this if the adult child has a disability or is seeking further education.